foxpass/foxpass-ipsec-vpn/README.md

    ```
    This will run the config script on startup, you will not need to run the config script manually.

-  * Set EC2 role to a role in IAM that has `ListBucket` and `GetObject` permissions to the above-mentioned bucket and path in S3.
+  * Set EC2 role to a role in IAM that has `ListBucket` and `GetObject` permissions (`GetObjectVersion`, too, if your bucket has versioning enabled) to the above-mentioned bucket and path in S3.
 (Only required if you choose to automatically pull your config from S3.)
   * Upload the config file with the following format (mfa_type, duo_config, okta_config, and require_groups are optional):

    ```